Benefits of a Self-Hosted WordPress Site

 Another free option is Blogger.
 Blogger offers users a free blogspot.com subdomain but also has the option to be used with a registered or acquired domain.

-Blogger is beginner friendly and easy to set up and while using it with a paid domain is a step up to using a subdomain, but it’s limiting nature can impact your blog’s progress.
+Blogger is beginner friendly and easy to set up and while using it with a paid domain is a step up to using a subdomain, it’s limiting nature can impact your blog’s progress.

 Conclusion